 Applicants must have applied for and been found ineligible for Medicaid or the assistance they require is not available through Medicaid.

 The CHOICE program provides a wide variety of benefits to eligible participants.
 These are determined at the time of enrollment and periodically re-assessed as needs change.
 Benefits may include:

 Note the above list is not comprehensive but includes the services most relevant and needed by the elderly.
 Multiple types of counseling and therapies are also covered.

 This program is available throughout Indiana and is administered by the Indiana Area Agencies on Aging.
 Interested individuals can contact their local office or call 1-888-673-0002 statewide.
-One can also learn more about this program at the following website.
 Current applicants are reporting longer than normal waiting times for benefits to start once qualified for this program--up to 2 years.

 Little information is provided about this program on the state’s website.
 However, interested parties can read the program Annual Report.